Top 31 Best FREE Things to Do in Paris

 The preserved atmosphere of Marie Curie’s original laboratory adds an authentic touch to this immersive experience.

-An educational and touching experience at the Shoah Memorial
+26) Reflect at the Shoah Memorial

 17 Rue Geoffroy l’Asnier, 75004 Paris